silicon-heaven/shv-doc/src/rpctransportlayer/stream.md

 The primary transport layer is RS232 with hardware flow control, but usage with other streams, such as TCP/IP or Unix domain named socket, is also possible.

-In some cases the restart of the connection might not be available.
-That is for example when application just doesn't have rights for it or even when such restart would not be propagated to the target, for what ever reason.
-To solve this the empty message is reserved (that is message `STX 0x0 ETX`).
-Once client receives a valid empty message then it must drop any state it keeps for it.